webplatform/docs-wpd/Example_Pages/CSS/index.md

   </table>
 </div>

-'''''Implementation Note:''' The prefix tag (here, a fake value just to show it off) would be a link''
+'''''Implementation Note:''' The prefix tag (here, a fake value just to show it off) would be a link to the concept of prefixes.''

 ===Mobile===
 <div id="compat-mobile">